-- g.
-Upholstered Furniture: Remove water with an extraction vacuum and direct fans to the furniture. - h.
-HVAC System: If the water damage occurs in the summer and the HVAC is in cooling mode, lowering the indoor temperature will aid at removing moisture from the air.
-The Utilities division should be contacted to see if the air temperature can be lowered.
+- Books and Papers: All items that cannot be dried shall be put aside for inventory and review by the owner.
+Only the owner shall discard these items.
+It is recommended that non-valuable materials should be discarded.
+Digital photos shall be taken of important documents and the originals should be discarded.
+For items with high monetary or sentimental value the contracted restoration company will be consulted. - a.
+Upholstered Furniture: Remove water with an extraction vacuum and direct fans to the furniture. - b.
+HVAC System: If the water damage occurs in the summer and the HVAC is in cooling mode, lowering the indoor temperature will aid in removing moisture from the air.
+The Utilities division shall be contacted to see if the air temperature can be lowered.
 In winter months when the HVAC is in heating mode, humidity levels are usually already low and additional moisture can only be removed by a dehumidifier. - 6.
-The following is a list of equipment that maybe used: - a.
+The following is a list of equipment that may be used: - a.
 Air movers (or floor drying fans): Air movers are designed at a low center of gravity to force air along floors and wall surfaces. - b.
-Extraction Vacuums: Extraction vacuums remove the water from the floor or furniture and collect the water.
-They should not be used on drywall. - c.
+Extraction Vacuums: Extraction vacuums remove water from the floor or furniture and collect the water.
+They shall not be used on drywall. - c.
 Dehumidifiers: Dehumidifies are devices to remove water vapor from the air.
 They can lower humidity levels in affected areas to aid in drying. - 7.
-The remediation contractor should be contacted if any of the following: - a.
-There is not adequate personnel available for clean up. - b.
+The remediation contractor shall be contacted if any of the following: - a.
+There are not adequate personnel available for cleanup. - b.
 If the water source is dirty (sewage or chemical contaminated). - c.
-If the clean up did not begin within 48 hours of the water infiltration and the infiltration damaged a large area. - d.
+If the cleanup did not begin within 48 hours of the water infiltration and the infiltration damaged a large area. - d.
 There is visible mold growth on drywall that is larger than a 10 square foot area. - 8.
 Report all water damage to Environmental Health & Safety (EH&S) immediately.
 EH&S can help evaluate the problem and if the damage warrants an insurance claim.
 EH&S can also help measure relative humidity levels and has a moisture meter to help measure drywall moisture levels.
-EH&S will also oversee any mold remediation done by ACR or other contractor.
+EH&S will also oversee any mold remediation done by the contracted remediation company or other contractor.
 EH&S can also assist with issues of asbestos or other chemicals.